inbo/tutorials/content/tutorials/r_inboveg/index.md

 ### Examples

-Two examples are given, this can be used as base to continue selecting the wanted data
+Two examples are given, this can be used as base to continue selecting the wanted data.

-Get a specific classification from a survey and collect the data
+Get a specific classification from a survey and collect the data:

     classif_info <- inboveg_classification(con,
                                   survey_name = "MILKLIM_Heischraal2012",
                                   classif = "4010",
                                   collect = TRUE)

-    classif_info
+    head(classif_info, 10)

     ## # A tibble: 1 x 9
     ##   RecordingGivid Name  Classif ActionGroup ListName LocalClassifica~